kohei-us/ixion/CONTRIBUTING.md

 in order to build Boost as static libraries.
 You may want to change the part `-j 8` which controls the number of concurrent processes to use for your build.
-Note that if you build Boost as dynamic libraries, make sure that the dll files are in your PATH.
+Note that if you build Boost as dynamic libraries, make sure that all the relevant dll files are in your PATH.

 ## Clone spdlog and mdds